What is a College English Syllabus?

 - Third, look in the grammar handbook to find pages, which would help you, improve in your areas of weakness.
 Do the exercises in the book for practice.

-- Fifth, you can memorize the rules and tips in Mrs. Kearney’s Writing Effective Sentences and Punctuation Rules (on Hubpages_ and apply these to your sentences.
-One way to do this is to take one suggestion at a time and go through the paper, looking for places that you can improve your sentences or punctuation.
+- Fourth, you can memorize the rules and tips in Writing Effective Sentences and Punctuation Rules.
+One way to do this is to take one suggestion at a time and go through the paper, looking for places where you can improve your sentences or punctuation.

 The bottom line:

 If you do not follow the above steps, you will probably not improve your grade!